-- The Examinations Officer will check all course details (including title and QAN code) with the LIV in July or September - All learners undertaking Pearson qualifications at either Level 1, Level 2 or Level 3 must be registered prior to the Pearson set deadline (usually 31st October) in their first year of the qualification - In September of the first year of the qualification, the Examinations Officer will send out class lists to check which students should be registered

-- LIVs and subject teachers will confirm their student lists and return them to the Examinations Officer by mid-October - The Examinations Officer will register the students through the appropriate means and obtain confirmation of registration, before the 1st November deadline - The Examinations Officer will register any students who transfer onto BTEC courses after the November deadline, as informed by a relevant member of the Post 16 team or SLT - The Examinations Officer will check the registrations in January to ensure no registrations have been missed and to withdraw registrations that are no longer applicable (withdrawals will be confirmed by a relevant member of SLT) - The Examinations Officer will apply to Pearson for refunds of fees for any withdrawals prior to the refund cut-off date - Learners can only be registered late on to the course if circumstances prevented the learner from being registered at the start of the course e.g. late entry to the College, course change following academic probation - A learner registration may be transferred between different sized qualifications in the same BTEC suite; the relevant Programme Leader must ensure that the learner is able to complete the programme onto which the transfer is made
+- The Examinations Officer will check all course details (including title and QAN code) with the LIV in July or September. - All learners undertaking Pearson qualifications at either Level 1, Level 2 or Level 3 must be registered prior to the Pearson set deadline (usually 31 October) in their first year of the qualification. - In September of the first year of the qualification, the Examinations Officer will send out class lists to check which students should be registered. - LIVs and subject teachers will confirm their student lists and return them to the Examinations Officer by mid-October. - The Examinations Officer will register the students through the appropriate means and obtain confirmation of registration, before the 1 November deadline. - The Examinations Officer will register any students who transfer onto BTEC courses after the November deadline, as informed by a relevant member of the Post 16 team or SLT. - The Examinations Officer will check the registrations in January to ensure no registrations have been missed and to withdraw registrations that are no longer applicable (withdrawals will be confirmed by a relevant member of SLT). - The Examinations Officer will apply to Pearson for refunds of fees for any withdrawals prior to the refund cut-off date. - Learners can only be registered late on to the course if circumstances prevented the learner from being registered at the start of the course e.g. late entry to the College, course change following academic probation.